 Qantas Premium Economy Review – Arriving Into Australia at Night

-While we all dream of flying Business Class everywhere, an upgrade to Qantas Premium Economy class helped ease the long flying time pain on the lengthy section of the journey.
+While we all dream of flying Business Class everywhere, an upgrade to Qantas Premium Economy class helped ease the prolonged flying time pain on the lengthy section of the journey.
 Larger, roomy seats with extra incline, more legroom and a higher quality of food and drinks selection, meant a more comfortable atmosphere in which to relax.

 You are welcomed with a glass of Prosecco, presented with a multiple-choice three-course menu, and can order snacks and drinks throughout the entire flight.
-A good choice when you have to force yourself to (ideally) stay awake for 13 hours.
+A right choice when you have to force yourself to (ideally) stay awake for 13 hours.

 Qantas Business Class Review – Landing in the UK during the Day